Perun108/my_notes_and_settings/Vim/neovim.md

 If you get that `gr` or `Telescope lsp_references` does not work: `method textDocument/references is not supported by any of the servers registered for the current buffer` - upgrade or install the newest node version (use nvm!)

+### Telescope-frecency
+I tried telescope-frecency, but I'm not sure if it's the best solution for me:
+1) It does not display buffer numbers that you can enter to switch to that buffer as telescope does
+2) I'm not sure I need a 'frequent' metrics here, I just usually need the recent files list (like VSCode does).
+So, for that for now I try to use this:
+`wk.mappings["bs"] = { "<cmd>Telescope buffers sort_mru=true<CR>", "Select Buffer" }`

 ## StatusLine (LuaLine)

 https://www.lunarvim.org/docs/configuration/appearance/statusline